-From Nov 1903 to Mar 1907, Patterson missed 66 of 223 roll call votes, which is 29.6%.
-This is worse than the median of 29.6% among the lifetime records of representatives serving in Mar 1907.
+From Nov 1903 to Mar 1907, Patterson missed 67 of 223 roll call votes, which is 30.0%.
+This is on par with the median of 30.1% among the lifetime records of representatives serving in Mar 1907.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|